Welcome to the Disability Coalition

 The Coalition is an alliance of organizations and individuals who have joined to promote the full and equal participation of men, women and children with disabilities in all aspects of life.
 We work together to advocate for public policy that ensures self-determination, independence, empowerment, and inclusion for people with disabilities in areas such as accessibility, education, healthcare, housing, and voting rights.

-A news story published this morning emphasizes the role Perez played as the head of the Civil Rights Division of the U.S. Department of Justice in implementing the Americans with Disabilities Act.
+The following press piece emphasizes the role Perez played as the head of the Civil Rights Division of the U.S. Department of Justice in implementing the Americans with Disabilities Act.
 He has helped thousands of people with disabilities access opportunities to live in their own homes and communities and increased access to polling places.
 For the full story go to: http://www.publicnewsservice.org/index.php?/content/article/32246-1

 Governor Bill Haslam's Administration Budget Amendment for 2013-2014 was issued this week.
 In it, the Department of Intellectual and Developmental Disabilities Family Support Program was allocated $2.682 million dollars.